wuifdesign/cypress-image-snapshot/README.md

 The workflow of `cy.matchImageSnapshot()` when running Cypress is:

-1. Take a screenshot with `cy.screenshot()` named according to the current test.
+1. Take screenshots with `cy.screenshot()` named according to the current test.
-2. Check if a saved snapshot exists in `<rootDir>/cypress/snapshots` and if so diff against that snapshot.
+2. Check if saved snapshots exists in `<rootDir>/cypress/snapshots` and if so diff against that snapshots.
 3. If there is a resulting diff, save it to `<rootDir>/cypress/snapshots/__diff_output__`.

 ## Typescript